 Online social networks grow exponentially – the more connections you have, the more you'll get.
 Lots of connections in your field helps as well, try finding people you worked with at past jobs or attended university with.

 Focus more on getting testimonials for your profile than endorsements.
 It only takes one click for someone to endorse you while a testimonial takes time and thought to write out.
-Recruiters realize this and are a lot more interested in testimonials.
+Recruiters realise this and are a lot more interested in testimonials.

 They are wary about the validity of endorsements and tend to not focus much on them.
 Testimonials also speak more about your personal strengths and are more detailed than numerous endorsements.